d2foundry/hot-metal/docs/features/roll-editor.md

 #### Handling

 THe handling stat of a weapon affects three distinct characteristics of a weapon.
 It affects how fast the weapon is readied, stowed, and aimed down the sights.
 It should be noted that some perks may only benefit one or two of those as well.
 The perk quickdraw for example gives +100 handling for readying the weapon only.
 It should be noted that handling acts the same across weapons.
 A scout rifle with 50 handling will act the exact same as a pulse rifle with 50 handling.

+#### Reload Speed

+The reload speed stat of a weapon determines how fast a weapon will be able to be reloaded.
+A hidden stat can add an animation scalar to make the weapon reload faster as well.
+This way if a weapon is at 100 relaod speed stat it can still reload faster.
+Perks like feeding frenzy and exotic armor like speedloader slacks will add this hidden scaler.
+We have a [write up](../calculations/reload.md) on how reload speed can be written as a piecewise-linear function instead of a quadratic function.

 ### Advanced Stats